 - This Firni recipe is easy to make with only a handful of simple ingredients.

-- Step-by-step photos provided.
+- Step-by-step photos are provided.

 - Evaporated milk makes it rich and creamy and also helps to give it a thick texture.